systelab/systelab-login/src/app/systelab-login/README.md

 #### Methods: Login, Sign Up and Password Recovery

+There are three Outputs for the different actions.

 - (login)="doLogin($event)"

-  Is the method that you will implement to do the login.

 - (signUp)="doSignUp($event)"

-  Is the method that you will implement to do the sign up.

 - (recovery)="doRecovery($event)"

-  Is the method that you will implement to start the process of password recovery.

-#### Principal Form: typeForm
+#### Principal Form: currentForm

 You can select which principal form to display.